Africa Re

 African Reinsurance Corporation, generally known as Africa Re, is a reinsurance company based in Lagos, Nigeria.
 Africa Re was founded on 24 February 1976 in Yaoundé, Cameroon making it Africa's first continental reinsurer.
 The company operates in 41 countries of the African Union through approximately 107 insurance/reinsurance companies.

 The creation of the pan-African reinsurer was intended to limit the outflow of foreign currency from Africa and promote the development of the insurance market there.
 The Yaoundé Agreement also encouraged any national African insurance and/or reinsurance institution to contribute to the company's capital.

 History

 The early days of Africa Re

 The idea of developing a local insurance and reinsurance market in developing countries was born in the early 1970s within international institutions.
 Only economically mature countries had companies operating in this sector at the time.
 In Africa, the obstacles facing the project were numerous, given the continent's lack of human and material resources and its political, economic, cultural and linguistic disparities.
 It was in this context that Africa Re was established in Yaoundé (Cameroon) on 24 February 1976.
-Its authorized capital of 15 million USD was then shared between the African Development Bank (ADB) and 36 member states of the Organization of African Unity (OAU).
+Its authorized capital of US$15 million was then shared between the African Development Bank (ADB) and 36 member states of the Organization of African Unity (OAU).